spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 ## About The Project

-The app is divided into three sections where users can:
+The app has distinct three 'sections' where users can:
-- create a post
+- create a post,
-- add a comment
+- add a comment,
 - delete a post (with comments).
 Users can log in using their Google accounts (thanks to NextAuth.js)